IV Ketamine Infusions at Relief Mental Health

 IV Ketamine: Typical Treatment Schedule

-A course of treatment with IV ketamine for patients follows this pattern:
+A course of treatment with IV ketamine for patients is typically as follows:

 • Six (6) ketamine infusions over 2-3 weeks